sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Season.md

 ##### Purpose

-This chart highlights how seasonal factors influence casual ridership, such as weather and daylight availability, independent of tourist activity.
+This chart highlights how seasonal factors influence Customer ridership, such as weather and daylight availability, independent of tourist activity.

 ###### Observations